 Toward these goals, we focus on:

-(i) Developing innovative electronic and electrochemical devices for probing physiological and environmental analytes (such as, whole cell, cancer biomarkers, electrolytes, metabolites, etc.).
+(i) Developing innovative electronic and electrochemical devices for probing physiological and environmental analytes (such as, pathogens, small molecules, organic contaminants, etc.).

-(iii) Exploring different low-dimensional material systems (including 2D materials and hybrids) for bio-chemical sensing applications.
+(iii) Study and benchmarking different low-dimensional material systems (including 2D materials and hybrids) for bio-chemical sensing applications.

 Our collaborators and sponsors: